 James has been instructed in a number of the most interesting, heavily reported, and high-value matters in each of these areas, including:

 James is equally comfortable leading teams of junior counsel or acting as a sole advocate and has substantial experience of both.
 He also has a heavy advisory practice and frequently advises on the application of complex statutory regimes to novel forms of commercial activity.
-James has particular expertise in the regulation of financial and legal services and has been described as having “an encyclopaedic knowledge of financial regulatory work" (Chambers).
+James has particular expertise in the regulation of financial and legal services and has been described as having “an encyclopaedic knowledge of financial regulatory work", "great technical expertise" and being "one of the few people that has cross-over between banking, regulatory and public law".
+(Chambers).

 In appropriate cases, James takes on pro bono instructions and approximately 20% of his time in 2020 was spent on unpaid work for deserving clients.
 James is also an executive committee member of the Alliance for Lawyers at Risk (supporting human rights defenders worldwide) and sits on the Bar Disciplinary Tribunal, hearing disciplinary cases relating to members of the Bar.

 Prior to taking silk James was profiled by Legal Week as one of its Stars at the Bar and nominated for both commercial litigation and banking and finance junior of the year at the Chambers UK Bar Awards.
-He was named as “one of the leading senior juniors in commercial litigation” (Legal 500) and “a rising star of the Commercial Bar” (Chambers and Partners).
+He was named as “one of the leading senior juniors in commercial litigation” (Legal 500) and “a rising star of the Commercial Bar” and being "one of the few people that has cross-over between banking, regulatory and public law" (Chambers).

 James’ public law practice is of equal depth.
 Up to 2021 he was one of the Attorney General’s A Panel Counsel, appointed to conduct the most complex first instance and appellate advocacy for central government in all aspects of public law.
 He was also a tutor and then college lecturer in public law at Oxford University and in 2019 was named by Finance Monthly as its UK public law lawyer of the year.